ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 See <https://w3id.org/ro/crate> for further details about RO-Crate.

 <small>
-This specification is Copyright 2017-2019 University of Technology Sydney and The University of Manchester UK.
+This specification is Copyright 2017-2019 University of Technology Sydney, The University of Manchester UK and the RO-Crate contributors.
 </small>

 <small>